 I’m assuming you have some data to help refine this estimate.
 You probably know how much you’ve made in the past and how much you’re making now.
 You may also know how much you’re spending now (if you don’t I’d recommend you start tracking that).
 With that data, you could know the lower bound of the estimate – the minimum amount you could possibly FI with.
 That might give you a baseline that you know the lower bound that you’d possibly spend.

 I know that if we went super-lean we could cut out $60,000 spending down to $40,000 and still be very happy.
 This lower boundary isn’t a “I could survive on this”, but more of a realistic number that you could happily live on.
 I’ll choose $40,000 for my lower end of my estimate.

 But what about the high end of this estimate?
 How do you calculate the maximum amount you want to spend in any given year going forward?
 I do this by calculating out some “what-ifs” and adding them together.
-The idea of having options and planning around them has had some great posts elsewhere recently, including Money Options and The Conversation.
+The idea of having options and planning around them has had some great posts elsewhere recently.
 Here are some of my “what-ifs” that would be nice to try someday in the future, even if they aren’t a core part of our lifestyle.

 What if: I move to a super-expensive city? +15k

 If I were to move to a much more expensive city than I’m in now, then my rent might be another $15k on top of what I’m currently paying.
 I’d also rope in the option that we buy a more expensive house in this number.

 What if: I have to pay the maximum out of pocket on health insurance? +15k